embeddedartistry/wordpress-github-sync/README.md

 1. Allows content publishers to version their content in GitHub
 2. Allows readers to submit proposed improvements to WordPress-served content via GitHub's Pull Request model

+Note that it does not, however, allow for deleting posts on the front-end by removing the file in the repository.
+This prevents production websites from being taken down by a thoughtless commit.

 ### Writing On GitHub might be able to do some other cool things: ###